heru-himawan-tl/fdaf-application-example/README.md

 #### Compile & Run

-To compile and run, just call the `tomee-run.sh` script from a terminal console.
+To compile and run, just call the `tomee-run.sh` script from a terminal console, apply `--compile-test` option if not already compiled:

+    ./tomee-run.sh --compile-test

+If already compiled, e.g. to test which best TomEE configurations for running this FDAF application example, you may call `tomee-run.sh` without an option:

+    ./tomee-run.sh

 The web application can be accessed from a browser program such as Firefox with URL: `http://localhost:8080/fdaf-webapp/`

 ### Compile To Test Under WildFly Application Server